1/4 Zip Pullover Pockets: Chest, Side or No Pocket?

 It is the one that fits the product’s role.

 Before sampling, confirm the pocket type, pocket placement, logo position, pocket bag fabric, zipper choice, and cost target.
-Then check the first sample carefully for balance, symmetry, bulk, and branding space.

 That is how a small design detail becomes a reliable production decision.